AlokTheDataGuy/Mass_attendence_Using_Facial_Recognition/README.md

 This project is still under development.
 Stay tuned for updates!

 🔹 Status: In Progress
-🔹 Next Steps: Coming Soon
+🔹 Next Steps: Applying latest techniques to improve accuracy.

 📌 Feel free to check back later! 🚀